openvinotoolkit/open_model_zoo/models/intel/face-detection-0100/description/face-detection-0100.md

 Face detector based on MobileNetV2 as a backbone with a multiple SSD head for indoor/outdoor scenes shot by a front-facing camera.
+During training of this model training images were resized to 256x256.

 ## Example